 Machine Learning Fundamentals

-Fundamentals of all types of machine learning, deep or otherwise
+Fundamentals of all types of machine learning, deep learning or otherwise

 In this part of the series we go into the fundamentals of machine learning systems.
 After all, there’s more than just neural networks, and you should ideally be able to understand the general rules and properties that hold for all frameworks.